APPLY FOR MEMBERSHIP

 Q. I’ve won!
 What do I get?

-Winners will receive a physical award on the night, a framed WXO World Experience Award Winners Certificate (plus digital copy), photography of their appearance on the night plus marketing assets for your use.
+Winners will receive a physical award, a WXO World Experience Award Winners Certificate (digital), photography of their appearance on the night plus marketing assets for your use.
 You’ll also receive editorial coverage on the WXO’s website and social media channels.
 You’ll also receive permanent residency in the WXO World Experience Awards Hall of Fame.

-Q. Aaargh, I can’t attend the awards but I’ve been shortlisted!
+Q. I can’t attend the awards but I’ve been shortlisted.

 While we really would love you to attend, we understand that attendance can be hard.
-If you’re shortlisted, we do recommend you try to make it – unlike other awards, our shortlists are short lists and not long lists!
-This is NOT an exercise in ticket selling.
+If you’re shortlisted, we do recommend you try to make it.
+Unlike other awards, our shortlists are short lists and not long lists.
 If you’re nominated – you have a genuine chance of winning.

 That said – we understand.
-Our awards aren’t pay to play and you will still win your award.
+Our awards aren’t pay to play and you will still win your award if you receive the most votes.
 If you’re shortlisted, please let us know in plenty of time that you can’t attend and who you would like to accept an award (if you win!) on your behalf.
 We can arrange for someone to do this if you need help.

 Q. What do I do if I have other questions?